-In April, The Mortgage Society of Finland issued a covered bond with a nominal amount of EUR 250.0 million.
-In November a EUR 50.0 tap issue followed increasing the issue's nominal amount.
-The proceeds were used for Hypo's general lending purposes and for refinancing of existing senior debt and other maturing funding.
-The outstanding amount of bonds and certificates of deposits on 31 December 2018 was EUR 1129.4 million (EUR 987.2 million).
-Hypo Group's funding totaled EUR 2,954.6 million (EUR 2,645.5 million).
+In March, The Mortgage Society of Finland issued a covered bond with a nominal amount of EUR 300.0 million.
+The proceeds were used for Hypo's general lending purposes and for refinancing of maturing funding.
+The outstanding amount of bonds and certificates of deposits on 31 December 2019 was EUR 1,311.7 million (EUR 1,129.4 million).
+Hypo Group's funding totaled EUR 3,041.1 million (EUR 2,954.6 million).